tumelohq/documentation/What_is_Voting/README.md

 # What is Shareholder Voting

-Our shareholder voting system gives investors and pension members a voice on issues they care about at the companies they are invested in either directly, or indirectly through intermediary funds, such as gender equality, human rights or climate change.
+Our shareholder voting system gives investors and pension members a voice on issues they care about such as gender equality, human rights or climate change, at the companies they are invested in either directly, or indirectly through intermediary funds.

 ## How it works
 At least once a year every publicly listed company (e.g. Facebook, Google, Tesla) must hold an Annual General Meeting where questions related to corporate policy are asked for shareholders to vote on.

 Shareholders can use their votes to persuade company management to take action on important issues like climate change and gender equality.
-This is one way for large asset owners and fund managers to influence key strategic decisions at the world’s biggest companies.
+This is one way for large asset owners and fund managers to influence key strategic decisions at the world's biggest companies.

 Tumelo's platform helps these large asset owners and fund managers understand what individual retail investors and pension members think about these issues ahead of time.
 Tumelo aggregates user views on upcoming shareholder questions such as: